Z-Wave-Me/zwave-smarthome/README.md

 - ???

 #### Changes
+- The templates are compiled with grunt-angular-templates into templates.js.
 - The online app description was moved under the title.
 - Add app: allow submit when all dependecies are installed and activated.
 - Complete refactored Z-Wave inclusion.